nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-**Use Case 6: Filtering contacts**
+**Use Case 6: Finding contacts**

 **MSS**

-1. User requests to filter contacts based on a given field
+1. User requests to finding contacts based on a given field.
-2. Friendnancial shows the list of people that match the criteria
+2. Friendnancial shows the list of people that match the criteria.

     Use case ends.